kubernetes/website/docs/concepts/tools/kubectl/object-management-using-declarative-config.md

 - using imperative commands with declarative configuration to manage where each manages different fields.
 {% endcomment %}

-### Migrating objects from imperative command management to declarative object configuration
+### Migrating object management from imperative command management to declarative object configuration

-Migrating objects from imperative command management to declarative object configuration involves several manual steps.
+Migrating object management from imperative command management to declarative object configuration involves several manual steps.

 1. Export live object to a local object configuration file